 - The other driver owed a “duty of care” to you and others on the road, meaning that he had a legal responsibility to behave appropriately by driving carefully and attentively.

 - The “duty of care” was breached by the other driver, meaning that he or she failed to behave appropriately.
 This includes careless and reckless conduct on roadways where every motorist, cyclist, or pedestrian is owed a “duty of care” by every driver.

 - Your injuries were caused by the other driver breaching his or her “duty of care,” meaning you can only recover compensation from the driver is there is a causal link from his or her behavior to your injuries.
 You cannot recover damages for reckless and unreasonable behavior if there is no causal link to your injuries.

 In some cases, it is very clear who is at fault for an accident and what caused the accident.
 For example, if a driver runs a red light and causes a collision that results in head trauma, the at-fault driver is apparent and the link to your injuries is clear.
 Then, there are situations where causation is not as apparent and must be proven by expert witnesses.
-An experienced auto accident attorney in Fayette County, GA can work with engineers, accident reconstruction experts, and even medical experts to support and prove your claims.
+An experienced car wreck lawyer in Fayette County, GA can work with engineers, accident reconstruction experts, and even medical experts to support and prove your claims.